usnistgov/fireflow/STANDARD.md

 with zeros up to 20 characters.
 This makes the length of *TEXT* predictable, which in turn allows computing the value of each offset.

+### UTF-8

+FCS 2.0 and 3.0 only allow ASCII (vs UTF-8) characters in *TEXT*.
+For 3.0, this can be overridden by *$UNICODE* which will permit UTF-8 on a keyword-basis.

+`fireflow` is written in a (decenly modern) language that supports UTF-8 out of the box.
+As such there is little reason to penalize 2.0/3.0 files for having UTF-8 but non-ASCII characters.
+Standard keys (in all versions) are ASCII-only, so this restriction in theory only ever applies to keyword values and to non-standard keys.
+Furthermore, any downstream application which consumes the string values produced by `fireflow` will also likely have UTF-8 support.
+Finally, any standardized values (ie strings parsed to an integer) will fail if the characters cannot be interpreted (UTF-8 or not).

+Therefore, there is almost nothing to gain by enforcing this.

 ### *$TR*

 For all versions, `fireflow` will ensure the measurement name in this keyword